-How does Norwegian youths develop political efficacy and belief in their own participation in democratic society?
 The aim of DEMOCIT is to partake in reducing a growing civic empowerment gap within Norwegian democracy.

 Ungdata is a cross-national data collection scheme, designed to conduct youth surveys at the municipal level in Norway.
 NOVA administers the national database which is used as a basis for many research projects.

 In this research, NOVA at OsloMet, in collaboration with the Norwegian School of Sport Sciences, evaluate the program «Sport for all in Oslo» from its inception in 2018 until 2024.

 The project will investigate how young people negotiate, experience and handle issues related to sexuality, sexual health and risk - in light of both contemporary youth culture, and other social and societal conditions.